 About Water Island

-Water Island is the fourth and most recent main island in the U.S. Virgin Islands, a United States territory located in the Caribbean Sea.
+is the fourth and most recent main island in the U.S. Virgin Islands, a United States territory located in the Caribbean Sea.
 The island lies to the south of St. Thomas in the Charlotte Amalie harbor.
 The Water Island Ferry Service runs regularly from Crown Bay, St. Thomas to Phillips Landing on Water Island; the ferry ride takes about ten minutes.
 WATER ISLAND FERRY SCHEDULE.

 At a little less than 500 acres in size, Water Island is the smallest of the main U.S. Virgin Islands.
 Water Island is a residential island, with a population of 161 (2000 census) and no significant commercial establishments.

-If you do not have friends that have either lived on the island or visited then you probably had never heard of us until now.
+If you do not have friends that have either lived on Water Island or visited then you probably had never heard of us until now.
 We are the smallest of the US Virgin Islands.
 Water Island is referred to as a residential island, meaning we do not have hotels, taxis, public transportation or stores.
 Being a seven minute ferry ride to St. Thomas locals and visitors depend on that island for things such as provisions, education, flights, and mail service.

 The earliest known settlers where the Taino Indians dating back to the 15th century.
 When the European settlers landed on the island they named it because it has lots of fresh water, which was lacking on many of the nearby islands.
 The Danish laid claim to the island in late 1700’s and in the 18th and 19th century freed blacks and mulattos took ownership.
 The United States bought the island in 1944 to protect the submarine base on St. Thomas during World War II and in 1996 the US government transferred ownership to the territorial government making it a place for people to reside and now a place for visitors to enjoy.